EOSIO/eosio.cdt/docs/08_troubleshooting.md

 ## Troubleshooting

-1. __Problem__: When sending an action to the blockchain you get the error below
+### When sending an action to the blockchain you get the error below
 ```{
     "code":500,
     "message":"Internal Service Error",